Car collection of the 29th Sultan of Brunei: Collection

 The vehicle collection is held within a sizeable property guarded by a tall razor-wire-topped wall and a front gate that can withstand bombs.
 Visitors are required to give up their passports and photos upon arrival, and they must remain with a guide.
 German Shepherds and armed Gurkhas guard the area.
 The property is made up of eight two-story structures, each measuring around 250 ft in length and 60 feet in width.
 There are roughly 120 automobiles each level.

 The first structure is devoted to Porsches from the 959 to the late 1990s models, and each floor has a different theme.
 There are black-on-black 1996–1997 Mercedes-Benz 500 automobiles on another floor.
 Aston Martins, Rolls-Royces, Bentleys, and 1990s Ferraris, among which are many 456s and 550s, as well as experimental XTRAC automatic transmissions are among the vehicles housed in other buildings.
 A small number of 550s have been fitted with infrared cameras for night driving and coated in matte black finishes that reflect radar, which is rather sophisticated technology for the late 1990s.
 Rows of right-hand drive TestaRossas (TR), 512 TRs, and 512 Ms are shown on another floor.
 Coachbuilt Ferraris are housed in a different building and include five F90s, five FXs, three Mythos, four 456 four-doors, four 456 Venice Cabriolets, and four 456 Venice station wagons.
 Serial number 7795 of a right-hand-drive 275 GTS is the unique Ferrari from the Enzo period.

 A shop with glass walls that held three McLaren F1s, a 288 GTO Evo, an F50, and an F40 LM was situated in between the eight enormous buildings.
 The F40 LM included power windows, air conditioning, red piping, black leather interior, and black exterior trim.
-The building's air conditioning was turned off, so the automobiles in the showroom, which was extremely hot, effectively functioned as a greenhouse.
+The building's air conditioning was turned off, so the showroom, which was extremely hot, effectively functioned as a greenhouse.
 Under the structure was a windowless theater crammed with rows of exotic cars, including 288 GTOs and right-hand drive F40s.